-Zika virus has been on the front page of most news sources almost every day since February, and District staff members have received many questions from the family, friends, members of the public, and the media.
+Zika virus has been in the news often recently, and District staff members have received many questions from the family, friends, members of the public, and the media.
 Here are a few of the most common questions, and their answers:

 West Nile Virus is a mosquito-borne virus that originated in Africa.
 It first appeared in the United States in 1999 and it moved West until it reached California in 2003.
 It is present throughout the year, although illness is often associated with peaks during hot summer months.